deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## NoChainMethodCallRule

-Do not use chained method calls
+Do not use chained method calls.
+Put `each` on separated lines.

 - class: `Symplify\PHPStanRules\ObjectCalisthenics\Rules\NoChainMethodCallRule`